fortinet-fortisoar/connector-ctm360-cyna/docs/readme.md

 <h2>Included playbooks</h2>

-<p>The <code>Sample - ctm360-cyna - 1.0.0</code> playbook collection comes bundled with the CTM360 CYNA connector.
+<p>The <code>Sample - CTM360 CYNA - 1.0.0</code> playbook collection comes bundled with the CTM360 CYNA connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the <strong>Automation</strong> &gt; <strong>Playbooks</strong> section in FortiSOAR<sup>TM</sup> after importing the CTM360 CYNA connector.</p>

 <ul>
 <li>Get Cyber News</li>